aravind-segu/finalTestProject/docs/ml-pull-request.md

 is planned for the future.

 ## Viewing test status and debug logs
-Opening a pull request will trigger a[workflow](../.github/workflows/finalTestProject-run-tests.yml) that runs unit and integration tests for the model training (and feature engineering if added) pipeline on Databricks against a test dataset.
+Opening a pull request will trigger a workflow that runs unit and integration tests for the model training (and feature engineering if added) pipeline on Databricks against a test dataset.
 You can view test status and debug logs from the pull request UI, and push new commits to your pull request branch to address any test failures.